Taos Revolt: Arroyo Hondo and Mora Battles

-US response
+U.S. Reprisals

-The US military moved quickly to quash the revolt; Col. Price led more than 300 US troops from Santa Fe to Taos, together with 65 volunteers, including a few New Mexicans, organized by Ceran St. Vrain, the business partner of the brothers William and Charles Bent.
+The U.S. military moved quickly to quash the revolt; Col. Price led more than 300 U.S. troops from Santa Fe to Taos, together with 65 volunteers, including a few New Mexicans, organized by Ceran St. Vrain, the business partner of the brothers William and Charles Bent.
 Along the way, the combined forces beat back a force of some 1,500 Hispanos and Puebloans at Santa Cruz de la Cañada and Embudo Pass.
 The insurgents retreated to Taos Pueblo, where they took refuge in the thick-walled adobe church.

-During the ensuing battle, the US breached a wall of the church and directed cannon fire into the interior, inflicting many casualties and killing about 150 rebels.
+During the ensuing battle, the U.S. breached a wall of the church and directed cannon fire into the interior, inflicting many casualties and killing about 150 rebels.
 They captured 400 more men after close hand-to-hand fighting.
-Seven US troops died in the battle.
+Seven U.S. troops died in the battle.

-A separate force of US troops campaigned against the rebels in Mora.
+A separate force of U.S. troops campaigned against the rebels in Mora.
 The First Battle of Mora, under Captain Israel R. Hendley, ended in a New Mexican strategic victory and Hendley's death.
 The Americans attacked again, under Capt.
 Jesse I. Morin, in the Second Battle of Mora and destroyed the village, which ended the Mora campaign of the revolt.